 Testing raw materials at your quality control laboratory when you receive them is no longer enough, especially if you're dealing with critical materials.
 Today, pharma companies need to audit their suppliers and establish effective working relationships actively.
 The subject of third-party risk is currently subject to a great deal of attention and discussion in the pharma industry, and it's critically important.

 If bad materials are hitting your dock, your organization lacks robust systems.
 It's too late to implement controls upstream.
 As a pharma manufacturer, "strong systems" means developing a working understanding of your supplier's controls and quality management system.
 It also requires a great partnership and trust.

-The cGMP is not a management system.
+Current good manufacturing practices are not a management system.
 Instead, they're a set of principles compiled by the FDA which act as a minimum standard for operations in the pharmaceutical industry.
-Following the cGMP to the letter of the law can help your organization comply with FDA requirements, but it's not the most effective approach to operations.
+Following current good manufacturing practice to the letter of the law can help your organization comply with FDA requirements, but it's not the most effective approach to operations.

-The FDA's guidance acknowledges the role and limitations of the cGMP and encourages organizations to adopt healthy and flexible systems for total quality management to exceed these requirements.
-By understanding the definition and purpose of the cGMP, you can make the shift from focusing your energy and resources on compliance to become a quality-driven organization.
+The FDA's guidance acknowledges the role and limitations of cGMP and encourages organizations to adopt healthy and flexible systems for total quality management to exceed these requirements.
+By understanding the definition and purpose of current good manufacturing practice, you can make the shift from focusing your energy and resources on compliance to become a quality-driven organization.

 To learn how you stack up against pharma industry best practices for quality and your risk of adverse findings, take a short, insightful and self-guided survey.

 When it comes to cGMP, is your organization lagging, meeting the requirements, or setting the bar?